Reclaim forgotten cash

 How to find old pensions, investments and insurance policies

-Always try to keep in touch with your pension schemes, as it may affect your ability to claim pension benefits when you retire if you lose contact.
+Always try to keep tabs on your pension schemes, as it may affect your ability to claim pension benefits when you retire if you lose contact.
 As a first step, look through old paperwork or contact the HR department at old employers to see if they can help find details of previous workplace pension schemes you might have been part of.

 If that doesn't get you anywhere, try the simple, free tool from the Pension Tracing Service.
 It has details of more than 200,000 different pension schemes, and will help you find an up-to-date contact address for the scheme you're looking for.